fara-pug/fara-pug/index.md

         profit to travel at night for what seems is a greater chance at getting ambushed)
 -   tbd if escortees tolerate detours and or 'excessive' camping out.
--   apparently they are a source of infinte custom/random weapons and gear
+-   apparently they are a source of infinite custom/random weapons and gear
-    -   atm the wh crucible seems like a good place to keep them.
+    -   atm the wh crucible seems like a good place to keep those.

-<a id="org4c310a6"></a>
+<a id="org364027b"></a>

 # Locations

-<a id="org61ede56"></a>
+<a id="orgef3b686"></a>

 ## Settlements